Public and Community-Engaged Scholarship Grants: Tier 3

 • Stipends or honoraria for K-12 teachers or community partners

-• Travel expenses for CU 麻豆影院 faculty, staff, and/or students
+• Travel expenses for CU 麻豆影院 faculty, staff, and students for engagement work taking place in the community

 • Other direct costs needed for the project